BrockCSC/project-series-templates/README.md

 If you need help getting started with Github, please download our [instructional guide](https://drive.google.com/file/d/0B4JunSkTKIlKZGhuN1lqYUVhYmc/view) and follow the steps.

 #Setup
+If program is in Java:
   Eclipse (After repository pulled):
     1. Open Eclipse
     2. Set the workspace to the file directory containing all of the subfolders (RPG Animation Template, etc.)
     3. Select File > New > Java Project
     4. Where it asks for the project name type the name of the template you wish to use (ex.
 "RPG Animation Template")
-  5. The project should now be set up and ready to use
+    5. The project should now be set up and ready to use If other language:
+  Please follow the steps in the project folder